Harvey Weinstein sex scandal: Detailing the allegations

 She later spoke about the alleged incident on Megyn Kelly’s NBC show Monday.

-In a tweet which has since been deleted, “Shaun of the Dead” actress Jessica Hynes, now 44, recounted an alleged incident involving Weinstein, People reported.
+In a tweet which has since been deleted, “Shaun of the Dead” actress Jessica Hynes recounted an alleged incident involving Weinstein, People reported.

-“I was offered a film role at 19,” she reportedly wrote on Twitter.
+“I was offered a film role at 19,” the 44-year-old reportedly wrote on Twitter.
 “Harvey Weinstien came on board and wanted me to screen test in a bikini.
 I refused & lost the job.”

 Saturday, October 7